What Is the Debt Avalanche Method and Does It Work in 2026?

 | Main weakness | First payoff may take longer | May cost more interest |

-| Best choice if | You can stick with a plan without quick wins | You need momentum to keep going |
+| Best choice if | You can stick with a plan without fast wins | You need momentum to keep going |

-Example: How Much Can the Avalanche Method Save?
+Example: How Much Can Avalanche Save?

-| Payoff Method | First Debt Paid Off | Final Payoff Time | Estimated Interest Paid | Difference |
+| Payoff Method | First Target | Estimated Payoff Time | Estimated Interest | Difference |

 |---|---|---|---|---|